Your Custom Text Here

 Max, Dianne Twombly

-little of everything I enjoy about PEC!
+“This piece was inspired by an autumn visit to Prince Edward County.
+I was photographing fields and barns and wanted to use the images to combine some of the county’s rural elements with those of downtown Picton (hence the theatre sign) and Base 31 (the green addition to the barn structure)–alittle of everything I enjoy about PEC!
 After raising the newly created building onto giant metal supports it seemed like the view from up there would be really nice—you could see for miles!
 So I decided my old friend Max might like to chill by the barn in some soft grass for a while, surrounded by flowers.
 I really hope he likes it up there.
-He was such a good boy.
+He was such a good boy.”

 Execution of a Tomato Salad, Alan Ray, 12 x 16, oil on panel, framed, $1920.00